Authentic Lessons for 21st Century Learning

 1. Paper Towel/Tap Water

-• Students should moisten a paper towel using tap water at a cool temperature.
+• Ask students to moisten a paper towel using tap water at a cool temperature.

-• Then students can place their earthworms directly on the paper towel to observe anddocument their movement during a five minute period.
+• Ask students to place their earthworms directly on the paper towel to observe and document their movement during a five-minute period.

 • As in the picture above, the earthworms will probably stay on the towel.

-• Then students should remove the paper towel, the earthworms from the chamber, and prepare the next trial.
+• Ask students to remove the paper towel and the earthworms from the chamber, and prepare the next trial.

 2. Paper towel/Frozen

-• Students should moisten a paper towel and place it in a freezer or retrieve paper towelswhich have already been prepared by the teacher.
+• Ask students to moisten a paper towel and place it in the freezer, or pass out frozen paper towels that you have already prepared.

 • Each paper towel should be flexible enough for a student to bend it up and down.
 You will know they are at the right temperature if they are bendable.

-• Then students can place their earthworms directly on the paper towel, observe, anddocument their movement during a five minute period.
+• Have students place their earthworms directly on the paper towel, observe, and document their movement during a five-minute period.

-• The earthworms will probably stay on the paper towel, butmovement will be more limited than when they were placed on the tap water paper towel.
-(The body temperature for the worms will drop when they are on the frozen paper towel, decreasing their movement)
+• The earthworms will probably stay on the paper towel, but movement will be more limited than when they were placed on the tap water paper towel.
+(The body temperature of the worms will drop when they are on the frozen paper towel, decreasing their movement)

-• Then students should remove the paper towel and the earthworms from the chamber.
+• Ask students to remove the paper towel and the earthworms from the chamber.

 3. Paper towel/Microwaved or using hot water

-• Students should moisten a paper towel and place it in the microwave for no longer thanone minute or dip it in hot water, wringing out the excess moisture.
+• Ask students to moisten a paper towel and place it in the microwave for no longer than one minute, or dip it in hot water, wringing out the excess moisture.

-• Then student groups can place their earthworms directly on the hot paper towels and observe, documenting their movement during a one to two minute period.
+• Ask each group to place their earthworms directly on the hot paper towels and observe, documenting their movement during a one- to two-minute period.

-• Then students should remove the paper towel and the earthworms from the chamber.
+• Ask students to remove the paper towel and the earthworms from the chamber.

 • Earthworm chamber (shoebox or plastic container with lid)